 After a beer or two and dinner, I headed to my bunk to read and then drifted off to sleep

-The forecast was poor, and it didn't disappoint in this regard.
+The forecast was poor, and, unfortunately, accurate.
 I nonetheless headed out towards Bynack More.

-The trail up to the plateau on Bynack More was very well done.
-However, as I ascended the weather deteriorated, and on the shoulder of the mountain the rains came in earnest.
+The trail up to the plateau on Bynack More was excellent.
+However, as I ascended to the broad, arctic-like plateu on Bynack More, the weather deteriorated.
+Descending from the shoulder of the mountain, the rains came in earnest.

 I pushed on.
 It was a driving rain, and I encountered one of the Challenge control staff on the hill.
 He asked how things were, and I indicated that I was pushing on to the next bothy to shelter.

 I descended to the Fords of Avon shelter.
 There I met a Challenger from the youth hostel, Ian (I think), who was sheltering there for lunch.
 I joined him, and warmed up with a pot of ramen soup.
 Ordinarily, I don't really eat ramen noodles, but on a backpacking trip - and particularly on a cold, rainy day - they are particularly welcome.

 Eventually, we pushed on along the wet track along the Riven Avon.
 We reached the Faindouran bothy, which was still have work done to it internally.
 However, it was dry, and out of the wind.
 Actually, there were two buildings at Faindouran, and the one that I picked might have been a former horse stable.
 I swept up the dust from the newly-laid floor, and decided to settle in for the evening, even though it was relatively early.

 Later, three Challengers arrived, two from Edinburgh and one, Wilf, from down south.
 We arranged ourselves within the bothy, and turned in early.
 In the middle of the night I made a trip outside, and the moon was bright.

 Wilf and I headed up Glen Avon.